Table of Contents

 2. How Do I Apply for a Liquor Licence?

 After you have decided which licence applies to your business, you can begin your application process.
-The first step is to download and fill out the relevant form on the Office of Liquor, Gambling and Racing’s website.
+The first step is to visit the NSW Liquor & Gaming website to lodge your application.
+This whole process can be carried out online.

-You will then lodge your application with the Independent Liquor & Gaming Authority (ILGA).
-Most of these application forms are generally 20 pages long and you should take care to ensure you fill it out accurately.
-Any mistakes can result in ILGA denying your application and you will need to resubmit.
+Most of the application forms are generally 20 pages long and you should take care to ensure you fill it out accurately.
+Any mistakes can result in NSW Liquor & Gambling denying your application and you will need to resubmit.

 3. How Much Does an Application Cost?